godfreyowidi/simple-ecomm-demo/README.md

 # E-Commerce Demo Boilerplate

+Check out a detailed [medium article](https://godfreyowidi.medium.com/golang-docker-graphql-pgx-kubernetes-digitalocean-in-a-partial-clean-architecture-1070548ba1cb) with explanation showing a step-by-step setup of the project and more.
+Its a WIP 🙏

 This is a ready-to-use boilerplate project made with Go.
 It follows a clean and organized code structure (called clean architecture) and is good for learning or starting real applications.

 This demo helps you: